-Credits: 3This course will enable the student to identify, analyze, and write basic types of news stories, primarily for the print media.
+This course will enable the student to identify, analyze, and write basic types of news stories, primarily for the print media.
 The student will gather information and write stories correctly edited in AP Associated Press style.
 The student will also understand a journalist's legal and ethical responsibility in gathering and reporting the news.
+Credits: 3

-Credits: 1Prerequisite(s): Consent of instructor.
 This course will enable the student to achieve introductory-level proficiency in radio production and operations through work in audio engineering, programming, announcing and writing.
 The student will engage in the operation of KBTL-FM campus radio.
+Prerequisite(s): Consent of instructor.
+Credits: 1

-Credits: 1Prerequisite(s): MC 163 with a C or better and consent of the instructor.
 This course will enable the student to achieve intermediate introductory-level proficiency in radio production and operations through work in audio engineering, programming, announcing and writing.
 The student will engage in the operation of KBTL-FM campus radio.
+Prerequisite(s): MC 163 with a C or better and consent of the instructor.
+Credits: 1

-Credits: 1Prerequisite(s): Consent of instructor.
 This course will enable the student to achieve introductory-level proficiency in television production and operations through work in audio/video engineering, programming, performance and writing.
 The student will engage in the operation of BCTV campus television.
+Prerequisite(s): Consent of instructor.
+Credits: 1

-Credits: 1Prerequisite(s): MC 165 with a C or better and consent of the instructor.
 This course will enable the student to achieve intermediate introductory-level proficiency in television production and operations through work in audio/video engineering, programming, performance and writing.
 The student will engage in the operation of BCTV campus television.
+Prerequisite(s): MC 165 with a C or better and consent of the instructor.
+Credits: 1